Find Your Tour

 • Jhinu Danda – Nayapul – Pokhara

-Annapurna Base Camp Trek Difficulty: Is ABC Trek for Beginners?
+Annapurna Base Camp Trek Difficulty: Is the ABC Trek for Beginners?

 Many wonder, “Is Annapurna Base Camp for beginners?”
 The answer is yes — with proper preparation.
 The trek is considered moderately difficult and suitable for those with average fitness levels.
 No technical climbing is involved, but you’ll need to manage altitude and continuous uphill/downhill walking.